Ebazhanov/linkedin-skill-assessments-quizzes/object-oriented-programming/object-oriented-programming-quiz.md

 - [ ] to protect attributes from unwanted changes
 - [ ] to delegate coding responsibility more efficiently
 - [ ] to conserve memory
-- [x] to separate class behavior from the more general
+- [x] to separate class behavior from the more general to more specific

 #### Q43.
 In addition to attributes and behaviours, what quality must a class possess?